Howzerz1/soviettos/read-me.md

 # Welcome to SovietDex!

-The interactive SCPDex bot!
+The interactive SovietDex bot!
 Before you begin, please ensure that you agree to the terms of service for both the bot and Discord.
-By using SCPDex, you accept these terms and acknowledge that you will be fully responsible for any actions that may lead to further trouble.
+By using SovietDex, you accept these terms and acknowledge that you will be fully responsible for any actions that may lead to further trouble.

 ## Open source